 Before you set up a Smart Shopping campaign, you’ll need to set up conversion tracking with transaction-specific values.
 Conversion tracking lets you keep track of when your ads lead to sales on your website.
 You need an active, verified conversion tracking tag to set up a Smart Shopping campaign.
 Learn more about setting up conversion tracking for your website.

 You’ll also need to add a global site tag to your website and have a remarketing list of at least 100 active users associated with your account.
-This will allow your ads to be used for dynamic remarketing, which lets you personalise ads for people who have visited your website before.
+This will allow your ads to be used for dynamic remarketing, which lets you personalise ads for people who've visited your website before.
 If you use Google Analytics, you can link to your Google Analytics account and set up tags there instead of using the global site tag.
 You aren’t required to tag any non-commercial pages of your site.

 Finally, you’ll need to meet the requirements for Shopping campaigns and follow the Shopping ads policies.
 Note that you can’t use sensitive interest categories to deliver relevant ads to people or to promote products or services.
 To learn more, read the Personalised advertising policy.